samuelbraun15/samuelbraun15.github.io/_posts/2024-04-09-Buffer-Overflow-1-Part-2.md

 _Full python code_

-Last step is your run your program and pray it works
+Last step is your run your program and hope it works

 ![Pic 8](buffer8.webp){:style="display:block; margin-left:auto; margin-right:auto; width:80%; border: 3px solid black;"}
-_Here is the flag_
+_Here is the flag!_